nbittich/app-burgernabije-besluitendatabank/README.md

 ```

 ### Sync data external data consumers
 The procedure below describes how to set up the sync for besluiten-consumer.
 The procedures should be the similar for `op-public-consumer` and `mandatendatabank-consumer`.
+If there are variations in the steps for these consumers, it will be noted.

+The synchronization of external data sources is a structured process divided into three key stages.
+The first stage, known as 'initial sync', requires manual interventions primarily due to performance considerations.
+Following this, there's a post-processing stage, where depending on the delta-consumer stream, it may be necessary to initiate certain background processes to ensure system consistency.
+The final stage involves transitioning the system to the 'normal operation' mode, wherein all functions are designed to be executed automatically.

+##### 1. Initial sync
-#### From scratch
+##### From scratch
 Setting up the sync should happen work with the following steps:

 - ensure docker-compose.override.yml has AT LEAST the following information